s2nmt/Micromouse/README.md

 Case:
 - Design in SolidWorks with a base made from mica.

 Simulation:
-  implements Flood Fill Algorithm in C.
+- Implements Flood Fill Algorithm in C.

 **Author** Minh Tuan